 Our digital waiver system takes the hassle out of filing paper forms and allows you to create waivers in just a couple of steps - simply add your waiver text and then select which memberships and classes it should be required for.

 You'll find waivers under Settings >> Forms/Documents >> Waivers

 Ready to create your first waiver?
-Head to Setting up digital waivers.
+Head to Managing Waivers.